bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 1: 00:19:32

 So like Greg was saying the composability got a lot better and the way that that kind of manifests is when I presented the original proposal, Luke Jr. on the mailing list piped in and he was like, hey, you know, okay, this is all right.
-But what if I want to say lock my coins up in a vault and then instead of, you know, triggering a withdrawal to certain outputs, what if I just want to delegate the coins to a new key?
+But what if I want to say lock my coins up in a vault and then instead of, triggering a withdrawal to certain outputs, what if I just want to delegate the coins to a new key?
 And the new proposal actually like facilitates that use case because instead of necessarily like locking in use of say, CTV or any particular like triggering process, it actually allows the wallet designer to specify that triggering process as the script template that gets this update verify thing.

 Speaker 3: 00:20:25